oneapi-src/oneDNN/doc/primitives/rnn.md

 1. Refer to @ref dev_guide_data_types for limitations related to data types support.

+2. Bias must always be present (that is, the corresponding memory descriptor argument cannot be zero memory descriptor when the RNN operation descriptor is initialized).

 2. **CPU**
-    - Bias must always be present (that is, the corresponding memory descriptor argument cannot be zero memory descriptor when the RNN operation descriptor is initialized).
    - oneDNN supports s8 as input data only on systems with Advanced Matrix Extension(AMX) support.
+   - Projection LSTM for bf16 data type is not supported.

 2. **GPU**
    - No support for AUGRU.
    - No support for Peephole LSTM and Projection LSTM.
-    - Bias must always be present (that is, the corresponding memory descriptor argument cannot be zero memory descriptor when the RNN operation descriptor is initialized).
+   - Int8 support is provided for LSTM only.
+   - Bias and cell state of bf16 data type is not supported.

 ## Example